YijiaWang/drl-project/README.md

 # drl-project
-This is a joint work with Chaosheng Dong, Ibrahim El Shar, and Tian Tong.

 We work in the never-ending learning gym environment, which is an endless gridworld with an agent collecting valuable items and tools.